 If you go to a live piano performance, you might see any number of things.
 The pianist could be sitting bolt upright and moving in the most precise, sparing ways, or they might be throwing their hands in the air, swaying from side to side and looking to the ceiling for divine inspiration.

 There are different schools of thought on this.
 Many people argue it doesn’t matter how a pianist moves as long as they sound good.
 Some listeners find a lot of movement distracting or off-putting, while others feel it adds to the performance.

 Continue reading “How pianists move and why it matters”

 Playing-related injuries are rampant in the classical music world.
 If you’re a performer and have never dealt with one, you’re an exception to the rule.
-Surveys of classical musicians typically come back with numbers like 50-80% having dealt with a playing-related injury at some point in their lives.
-When I’ve written and talked about my past injury, other pianists have come out of the woodwork asking for advice on how to deal with their own.
+Surveys of classical musicians typically come back with numbers like 50-80% having dealt with playing-related pain or injuries.
+When I’ve written and talked about my injury experience, other pianists have come out of the woodwork asking for advice on how to deal with their own.